CorradoAmedeoBertazzoni/Morphone/Monotimbral-Monophonic/README.md

 * **ContentVec Encoder:** Provided in `Encoder_ContentVec.ipynb`

 ## Performance Note & Our Experiment
 For our specific research goals, we utilized the NSynth dataset for both training and validation, sourced directly from [Google Magenta](https://magenta.withgoogle.com/datasets/nsynth).
 We focused on training the model to accurately reproduce the sound of a 'brass' instrument.
-After evaluating multiple training epochs and checkpoints, we successfully converted a monotimbral-monophonic saxophone audio file into a highly realistic brass sound.
+After evaluating multiple training epochs and checkpoints, we successfully converted a monotimbral-monophonic saxophone audio file into a realistic brass sound.

 Following these experimental evaluations, we concluded that the **HubertSoft** encoder yielded significantly more satisfying results from a musical and artistic perspective compared to the ContentVec alternative.
 We highly recommend utilizing the HubertSoft model for tasks requiring high musical fidelity.